-Olivia Thomas, Executive Director of the Safe Place and Rape Crisis Center (SPARCC) opens a thick legal envelope.
+Olivia Thomas, Executive Director of the Safe Place and Rape Crisis Center (SPARCC), opened a thick legal envelope.
 The return address lists the name of a law firm.
-Inside the letter states that SPARCC has been named in the will of deceased women.
-After sharing the good news with other SPARCC’s supporters, Olivia finds that no one knows her.
-When SPARCC researches its records, it learns that long ago the woman bought one five-dollar T-shirt.
+Inside, the letter stated that a deceased woman had named SPARCC in her will.
+At SPARCC, no one knows her.
+When the nonprofit researched its records, it discovered that the woman bought a T-shirt.
 In her will, she gave SPARCC over $300,000.

 Every nonprofit would like to receive similar news.
-While everyone wants to learn about a receiving a bequest, is it likely that your nonprofit will?
-The following test will help you rank you odds of success and improve them.
+While you want to receive bequests or other planned gifts, is it likely your nonprofit will?
+The following test will help you rank your success odds and give you optional chances to improve them.

 Your rank: ___

-Volunteer: “I’m excited by the new plans I read about in the newsletter.”
+Volunteer: “I’m excited by the new plans in the newsletter.”

 Staff: “Yes, won’t it be great to be in a new warehouse with good lighting so we can see these darn expiration dates without squinting.”